aws-solutions/media-insights-on-aws/README.md

 Cloudformation deployment menu.
 3. On the Create stack page, verify that the correct template URL shows in the Amazon S3 URL text box and choose Next.
-4. On the Specify stack details page, assign a name to your MIE stack.
+4. On the "Specify stack details" page, assign a name to your MIE stack.
 5. Under Parameters, review the parameters for the template and modify them as necessary.
 The default settings for the template will deploy MIE and the demo GUI.
 You must set the parameters for `Stack name` and `AdminEmail`.
 6. Choose Next.